-4.3 Selecting or rejecting controls
+4.3 Selecting or rejecting controls according to the attributes

 Obviously, control attributes can be used to select tagged controls addressing particular requirements.
 For example, if maintaining the confidentiality of sensitive information is a primary control objective arising from the risk analysis, controls tagged with the 'confidentiality' attribute (such as encryption) are most likely to be suitable.